Finally ready to pursue the talent agent your child actor deserves? You’ve come to the right place to find the talent agencies for young actors.

 The Breakdown: Run by a former child actor, Hero has a strong reputation among both the industry and parents, with a mixture of high-profile television and films alongside lucrative advertising work.
 The agency is selective, but with a welcome emphasis on pastoral care.

 Hero’s clients number in the tens, not the hundreds, which means each actor should get a personal service from Hero’s agents.
-It also means the agency is selective with the talent they take on.
-Parent forums exhibit high praise for Hero, and their junior category for young children is password-protected, an example of their high level of pastoral care.
+It also means the agency is selective with the talent they take on, and their junior category for young children is password-protected, an example of their high level of pastoral care.